-- school council - all of our child safety policies and procedures will be available for students and parents at www.queenscliffps vic.edu.au - Newsletters and Compass will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school
+- through Compass Parent Portal, the school website, newsletters, other communications, school council, subcommittees of school council, student, staff, and parent meetings etc. - all of our child safety policies and procedures will be available for students and parents at www.queenscliffps.vic.edu.au, or at the general office. - newsletters will inform families and the school community about any significant updates to our child safety policies or processes, and strategies or initiatives that we are taking to ensure student safety. - PROTECT Child Safety posters will be displayed across the school in the wellbeing hub, general office and staffroom.